Staying Healthy and Positive in 2021

 The new year is always a good time to re-commit to exercise and healthy eating habits.
 But that doesn’t have to mean training for a marathon or swearing off carbs.
 Even small changes can make a big difference: Taking a 20-minute walk every day, curbing portion sizes, choosing to manage stress in healthier ways than eating and drinking.
 (See mindfulness, above!)
 Tufts Health Plan can help, too:

 - Nutrition and weight management tools.
-We offer a number of ways for members to save on programs and tools for healthy eating and weight management, including discounts on the DASH diet, Jenny Craig, the Dinner Daily and more.
+We offer a number of ways for members to save on programs and tools for healthy eating and weight management, including discounts on the DASH diet, the Dinner Daily and more.

 - Fitness perks and discounts.
 Exercise a cornerstone of health, and Tufts Health Plan helps members save while they get fit—even when it’s from the comfort and safety of their own home.
 We offer discounts on home fitness equipment, online workout subscriptions, fitness magazine subscriptions and more.